 A prayer for contentment — for when comparison, consumerism, and the constant chase for more are draining your soul.
-Honest prayers for the kind of deep satisfaction that comes from knowing you already have enough in God.
+We live in a culture that profits from your dissatisfaction.
+Contentment is a radical act of resistance against that narrative.

 A Prayer for Contentment